The Master Plan

 - the design phase

-The first, which refers to an area identified in a preliminary way, consists of an analysis of the relevant issues present in the context considered and aimed at highlighting the state of the places, the criticalities and potential of the territory, the economic activities present, the context social and historical-cultural and environmental characteristics.
+The first, which refers to a preliminarily identified area, consists of an analysis of the relevant issues present in the context considered and aimed at highlighting the state of the places, the critical issues and potential of the territory, the existing economic activities, the social context and the historical-cultural and environmental characteristics.

-In the second phase, the strategic development axes are defined, that is the strategies, projects and actions aimed at enhancing the economic system and the cultural, social, environmental and landscape heritage, for the area considered.
+In the second phase, the strategic development axes are defined, i.e. the strategies, projects and actions aimed at enhancing the economic system and the cultural, social, environmental and landscape heritage for the area considered.

-The third phase consists in “animation”, implementation and management of the actions aimed at the realization of the Masterplan.
-It includes a complex process of integration with urban planning tools and with financial programs approved in program agreement or with other forms of financial instruments: a process that involves monitoring and feedback phases.
-It presupposes the adoption of a common methodology that allows all the actors of the project to jointly define the desired structure according to expressed and shared guidelines.
-Considering that the Masterplan is a voluntary tool, its effectiveness is determined by a process of participatory democracy, supported by adequate communication tools that use simple and direct language capable of addressing a large and heterogeneous number of subjects.
+The third phase consists of “animation”, implementation and management of actions aimed at the realization of the Masterplan.
+It includes a complex process of integration with the tools of urban planning and with the financial programs approved in a program agreement or with other forms of financial instruments: a process that includes phases of monitoring and feedback.
+It presupposes the adoption of a common methodology that allows all the actors of the project to jointly arrive at defining the desired structure according to expressed and shared guidelines.
+Considering that the Master Plan is a voluntary tool, its effectiveness is determined by a process of participatory democracy, supported by adequate communication tools that use a simple and direct language capable of addressing a large and heterogeneous number of subjects.

 Implementation

 For each action it contains and specifies the elements that identify the object of the action, the leader who is responsible for the implementation, the associated partners, the entity and the financial sources, the implementation times.
-Being a voluntary procedure, it is necessary to initiate forms of partnership between institutional bodies, private actors, associations and local communities (structured relationships between stakeholders and shareholders) who commit themselves, each for their own skills, to respect and implement the action program .
-The continuous monitoring of the implementation phases makes it possible to intervene, in a timely and effective manner, by introducing the changes that may be necessary during a complex process in order to ensure the consistency of the results with the objectives set.
+Since it is a voluntary procedure, it is necessary to start forms of partnership between institutional bodies, private actors, associations and local communities (structured relationships between stakeholders and shareholders) who commit, each for their own skills, to respect and implement the action program.
+Continuous monitoring of the implementation phases allows to intervene, in a timely and effective way, introducing the changes that may be necessary during a complex process in order to ensure the consistency of the results with the pre-established objectives.